uditsharma29/llm_training_data_pipeline/README.md

 This project serves as a practical example for the following MLOps concepts:
 - Building multi-stage, chained data pipelines.
 - Processing truly raw data sources (like code repositories) with context-aware static analysis.
+- Handling edge cases like oversized functions with an intelligent chunking strategy.
 - Ensuring data quality through validation and LLM-based refinement (simulated).
 - Creating reusable, config-driven pipeline components.
 - Preparing data for LLM fine-tuning from start to finish.